African Americans in Illinois: Achievements

 Carol Moseley Braun was the first African American woman and Democratic African American to be elected to the Senate from Illinois.
 Barack Obama was the first African American to be elected United States President in 2009.

 Contemporary

 Despite progress, African Americans have continued to face challenges such as economic disparities, racial tensions, and more.
 Demographic shifts have also recently seen many African Americans leaving Illinois for the south.

-African Americans have ingrained a memorable and historic mark on Illinois, from its very beginning dating back to slavery, and to this day continue to shape its present and future through an ongoing fight for equality and more, leaving a legacy of resilience and resistance.
+African Americans have played a significant role in Illinois history, from the era of slavery to the present day, contributing to the state’s development and continuing to influence its culture, society, and efforts toward equality.